localstack/localstack-blog.github.io/content/2024-08-12-ephemeral-instances/index.md

 ![I'm glad we're right back where we started](back-where-we-started.gif)

-Well, we released a preview of a new feature called [ephemeral instances](https://docs.localstack.cloud/user-guide/cloud-sandbox/ephemeral-instance/) that does just that.
+Well, we released a preview of a new feature called [Ephemeral Instances](https://docs.localstack.cloud/user-guide/cloud-sandbox/ephemeral-instance/) that does just that.
 Stick with me though, because this can be incredibly useful for things like:

 * **Collaboration** – LocalStack already made iteration and testing easy, but the only direct way to share the state of your work previously was to deploy it to AWS.
 This can require spinning up (and then removing) a bunch of resources.
 Ephemeral instances make it easy to share a fully-functional, running instance of your code via just a link, while also making cleanup trivial.
 * **Previews** – You can integrate ephemeral instances into your continuous integration (CI) processes to enable running application previews of any and every commit.